tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

 This track was fully live-coded in TidalCycles with minimal or zero tweaks after recording.
 I used a 21-EDO `.scl` file from Sevish's scale workshop and microtuned several instances of Arturia Pigments, similar to how I set up synths for "Nondegenerate" above and for other tracks on the album.
 I decided to use an 18-beat rhythm because it's close to 16, and it's still an even number, so it's still amenable to head-nodding and/or dancing.

-Saying 'no to twelve notes' and 'no to 16 beats' resulted in something incredibly bizarre.
+Saying **no to twelve notes** and **no to 16 beats** resulted in something incredibly bizarre.
 When I began this production, I was inspired by the sound design of the late producer [Qebrus](https://exophobiaorgqebrus.bandcamp.com/).
 But what I arrived at was completely different.
 The TidalCycles code for this track is about 100 lines.
 It makes ample use of the non-default TidalCycles function `ncat` written by pulu on the TidalCycles discord.

 ```haskell
 let ncat = seqPLoop . go 0